ffund/ml-sys-ops/docs/units/2-cloud-computing.md

 ---
-title: Cloud computing overview
+title: Cloud computing
 layout: page
 parent: Units
 nav_order: 2
 ---

-# Cloud computing overview
+# Cloud computing

 In this week's lecture, we are primarily concerned with the underlying *infrastructure* that our machine learning system will run on.